ASTRONOMY AND SPACE: THE INFINITE FRONTIER

 Credit points: 15

-This introduction to contemporary astronomy and our developing understanding of the universe is appropriate for students from any background.
-Topics covered include our own solar system and the individual planets, through the galaxy to the distant features of the universe, star life, exotic objects such as quasars and black holes, cosmology and the big bang and astronomical instruments.
-Extensive use is made of multimedia presentations.
-In the astronomy project, students work as a team and develop oral presentation and relevant research skills.
-In daytime and evening viewing sessions, students develop basic experimental and problem-solving skills.
-In computer-based laboratories students simulate the role of practising astronomers and also have the opportunity to explore resources on the internet.
+In this subject you will be introduced to contemporary astronomy and our developing understanding of the universe, at a level appropriate for students from any background.
+You will experience several astronomy viewing sessions and will learn about our own solar system and the individual planets, star life, exotic objects such as quasars and black holes, cosmology and the big bang, and the instruments of astronomical observation.
+In several daytime and evening viewing sessions you will develop basic experimental and problem-solving skills, while you also undertake several computer-based laboratories to simulate the role of practicing astronomers.

 Subject Co-ordinatorAndrew McDonald